adelphimathcs/repoBuilder/README.md

 ## TODO
 1. Get OAuth to work properly - I believe there is an issue with authentication(check issue)
-2. Get file updates to work - specifically update the default readme
-3. Set up script to work for orgs instead of user accounts
+2. Set up script to work for orgs instead of user accounts